-Almost 90 per cent of the world's plants rely on pollinators like bees and butterflies for fertilization and reproduction, including about 75 per cent of our food — everything from apples, tomatoes, raspberries and peppers to chocolate, coffee and almonds.
+Almost 90 per cent of the world's plants rely on pollinators like bees and butterflies for fertilization and reproduction, including over 70 per cent of the major crops that feed us — everything from apples, tomatoes, raspberries and peppers to chocolate, coffee and almonds.

 Sign up for our newsletter

 But pollinators are in trouble.
-Honeybee and native bee populations are in serious decline, and species like monarch butterflies are at historical lows.
+Honeybee populations have been in serious decline.
+Canada's 800+ species of wild bees are experiencing similar problems.
+And species like monarch butterflies are at historic lows.

 The good news: We can all play a part in bringing back the bees and butterflies!

-- Join the growing movement to bring back the bees and butterflies
+- TAKE ONLINE ACTION:support the growing movement to ban neonicotinoids and to help bring monarchs back from the brink